Agency: 1 dead, 7 injured in Oklahoma festival shooting

 TAFT, Okla.
-(AP) — Authorities said one person was killed and seven were injured in a shooting early Sunday at an outdoor festival in eastern Oklahoma, with a witness describing frantic people running for cover as the gunfire erupted.
+(AP) — Authorities said one person was killed and seven were injured in a shooting early Sunday at an outdoor festival in eastern Oklahoma, with witnesses describing frantic people running for cover as the gunfire erupted.

 Witnesses said an argument preceded the gunfire just after midnight, the agency said.
 No one has been arrested, it said.